chanzuckerberg/czid-dag/README.md

 Changes to X or Y force recomputation of all results when a sample is rerun using idseq-web.
 Changes to Z do not force recomputation when the sample is rerun - the pipeline will lazily reuse existing outputs in AWS S3.

 - 3.20.0
-  - Add a special taxon whitelist mode.
+  - Add a custom taxon whitelist mode.
 Fix taxon blacklist reference downloads.

 - 3.19.6
   - Finished removal of optional_files_to_upload